 Hearing this they sought again to stone him but he escaped out of their hand.

 How long are we going to pretend not to understand what is truly at stake?
-A tree is known by the fruit it produces; it seems to me that we are producing way too much suffering.
+A tree is known by the fruit it produces; it seems to me that we are producing way too much suffering for way too long.
 How long are we going to distract ourselves with TV and family, work and money, relationship dramas and selfies, while mothers and fathers around the world are waking up in the middle of the night to see their children burning or starving?
 When playing the Game of Gods, indifference is usually not a very good strategy.

 So… something to think about.